devonartis/aws-security-workshops/docs/workshops/identity-round-robin/serverless/build.md

 1. Go back to the <a href="https://s3.console.aws.amazon.com/s3/home" target="_blank">Amazon S3</a> console and open up the bucket policy.

-    !!! question
-        Does CloudFront really need access to Delete Objects?
+    !!! question "Does CloudFront really need access to Delete Objects?"

 2. The distribution is acting as a CDN for the static site so it only needs read access to the S3 bucket.
 Change the actions to the following to ensure an end user can not affect the integrity of the site.